phuctm97/img/README.md

 It's built and deployed _serverlessly_ thanks to Next.js and Vercel, so there is nothing to maintain.
 Moreover, thanks to Vercel's generous hobby plan, this service is **completely free** for _non-commercial_ use.

+> ℹ️ If you prefer other cloud platforms (AWS, GCP, DigitalOcean, etc) to Vercel
+> for commercial use, [checkout Node.js + Docker version][node-based repo].

 ### Example